joshuay03/joshuay03/README.md

 I'm Josh.

-I'm a Software Engineer based in Brisbane with a passion for Ruby and Rails.
+I'm a Software Engineer based in Brisbane, Australia with a passion for Ruby and Rails.

 I'm either solving problems at work ([Buildkite](https://www.buildkite.com)), contributing to open source, or helping maintain Rails as part of the Issues team.